Our Approach To Recovery

 Governance and Funding

-Karralika Programs Inc. is a community-based fir purpose organisation, with a board of directors.
+Karralika Programs Inc. is a community-based organisation, with a board of directors.

 Karralika Programs Inc. acknowledges the State, Territory and Federal government agencies providing funding for ongoing programs and specified projects including: ACT Health, Australian Government Department of Health, Australian Government Department of Social Services, and NSW Ministry of Health.
 Karralika Programs also receives funding through the Capital Health Network (ACT Primary Health Network) and Murrumbidgee Primary Health Network.

 Other sources of support come from philanthropic donations, sponsorships and fundraising activities, and other community grants.
-If you would like to find out more about how you might be able to support us.
+If you would like to find out more about how you might be able to support us, please get in touch.

 Karralika Programs Inc is incorporated under the ACT Associations Incorporation Act 1991.
 It is a public benevolent institution, a charitable institution and an approved gift fund and is exempt from income tax.
 Karralika Programs Inc. is accredited by the Quality Improvement Council.
 The Karralika Therapeutic Community and the Solaris Therapeutic Community are certified by the Australasian Therapeutic Communities Association, the national peak body for therapeutic communities.

 Aboriginal and Torres Strait Islander Cultural Support and Liaison